Jul 5, 2026Engineering Whitepapers

 2. Thermal Management

-Thermal performance is typically measured by Heat Deflection Temperature (HDT) and Vicat Softening Point.
+Measured by Heat Deflection Temperature (HDT) and Vicat Softening Point.

 Pro Tip: Adding Glass Fiber (GF) or mineral fillers can significantly elevate a material's HDT, allowing lower-cost resins to perform in higher-heat environments.